My pipe is leaking

 Frequently Asked Questions

-How do I know if I should call a plumber for a leaky pipe?
+How do I know if I need to call a plumber for a leaky pipe?

-If the leak is more than a minor drip, if you're unsure of the cause, or if the leak is in a difficult-to-access area, it's best to call a professional plumber to inspect and repair the issue.
+If the leak is severe, located in a hard-to-reach area, or you're unsure of the cause, it's best to call a professional plumber to assess and repair the issue.

-How can I temporarily stop a pipe leak?
+How can I temporarily fix a leaky pipe?

 Connect with certified professionals in your area